-It is a long-term reversible type of contraception and is considered the most effective reversible birth control on the market.
+It is a long-term reversible type of contraception and is considered one of the most effective reversible birth control on the market.

 There are two types of IUDs, a copper IUD and hormonal IUD.